- Watch for course eligibility carefully. Additional requirements may also be listed below.

 - Non-SCARP students who wish to take eligible SCARP courses may contact info.scarp@ubc.ca to enquire.

-- While SCARP hopes to offer every listed course each year, unavoidable circumstances or changes may impact availability of instructors to teach certain electives.
-Course registration is updated and communicated as soon as possible.
+- While SCARP hopes to offer the courses listed here frequently, unavoidable circumstances or changes may impact availability of instructors to teach certain electives.
+Being listed on this webpage does not guarantee a course is currently offered.

 - Are you an undergrad student looking to take a graduate course?